Banh Mi-Style Meatball Bowls

-Combining tender meat, crunchy pickled veggies, fresh cilantro, spicy chilies, and creamy spreads, the Vietnamese banh mi is one of our all-time favorite sandwiches.
-Here, we take all those same flavors and textures and channel them into some seriously delicious rice bowls.
-Beef meatballs are infused with citrusy ponzu, then roasted until tender and tossed in a spicy sweet soy glaze.
-They’re piled over ginger rice with a pickled cucumber and carrot salad, creamy Sriracha-lime mayo, and aromatic cilantro.
-Prepare to be bowled over!
+Combining tender meat, pickled veggies, and creamy spreads, the Vietnamese banh mi is one of our favorite sandwiches.
+Here, we channel those same elements into a seriously delicious rice bowl.
+Beef meatballs, infused with citrusy ponzu, get roasted and tossed in a spicy-sweet soy glaze, and then piled over ginger rice and pickled cucumber and carrot salad.
+A spicy, lime-kissed, creamy drizzle provides a delicious finish.

 • Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce. • Peel and mince or grate ginger.
 Peel and mince garlic.
-Trim and halve cucumber lengthwise; thinly slice crosswise into half-moons.
-Finely chop cilantro.
+Halve cucumber lengthwise; thinly slice crosswise into half-moons.
 Zest and quarter lime (for 4 servings, zest one lime and quarter both).

 • Melt 1 TBSP butter (2 TBSP for 4 servings) in a small pot over medium-high heat.
 Add half the ginger and cook until fragrant, 30 seconds. • Stir in rice, ¾ cup water (1½ cups for 4), and a pinch of salt.
 Bring to a boil, then cover and reduce heat to low.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

-• Meanwhile, in a medium bowl, combine cucumber, carrots, half the cilantro, and as much lime juice and lime zest as you like (save a bit of lime juice for the mayo).
+• Meanwhile, in a medium bowl, combine cucumber, carrots, and as much lime zest and lime juice as you like (save a bit of lime juice for the mayo).
 Season with salt and pepper. • In a small bowl, combine mayonnaise, a squeeze of lime juice, and up to half the Sriracha to taste (save the rest for the next step).

 • In a second large bowl, combine 2½ TBSP sweet soy glaze (5 TBSP for 4 servings), ½ tsp sugar (1 tsp for 4), and remaining Sriracha to taste.
 (Be sure to measure the sweet soy glaze; we sent more.) • Once meatballs are done, carefully transfer to bowl with sauce; toss until meatballs are thoroughly coated and sauce is just warmed through.

 • Fluff rice with a fork and season with salt and pepper. • Divide rice between bowls and top with meatballs, any remaining sauce from bowl, and pickled veggie salad.
-Drizzle with Sriracha lime mayo.
-Garnish with remaining cilantro and serve with any remaining lime wedges on the side.
+Drizzle with Sriracha lime mayo and serve with any remaining lime wedges on the side.